 Migraines are the number one neurological condition in the world with about 40 million sufferers in the US alone.
 By comparison, epilepsy (which is one of the next most common neurological disorders) affects about 3 million people in the US.
-Yes, about 12% of adults are dealing with migraines.
+Yes, about 12% of adults are migraineurs.
 What do you need to know if you are a part of that 12%?
 Here are 8 important migraine facts.

 #1 The Underlying Cause Is a Mystery

 There is no single migraine cause that has been identified.
 However, there are a few places that researchers are looking for answers.
 For example, there seems to be some connection between proper brainstem function and migraines.
 Blood flow to the brain also may play a role.
 Intracranial pressure, caused by cerebrospinal fluid drainage issues, may also be related.

 There’s no drug or treatment approved by the FDA to cure migraines.
 There are several medications that are viewed as treatment.
 However, these primarily affect the symptoms, not the underlying cause (which is unknown, so that’s understandable).
 Fad diets and supplements abound, and there are also many home remedies that people try.
 We’ll look at one natural therapy that has helped many patients at the conclusion of our article.

 Some people confuse their migraines for regular headaches and just pop an over-the-counter pain reliever when one springs up.
 They are unlikely to receive a proper diagnosis until the migraines progress to the point where they affect work or normal day-to-day activities.
 Others confuse migraines for sinus issues.
 This is because migraines can have sinus problems as a symptom.
 Most people assume the sinus pressure is the source of the problem and the headache is the symptom, but it is possible for both to be symptoms of the same condition – migraines.

 #4 You Don’t Have to Get a Headache for It to Be a Migraine

 Migraine headaches usually present with two or more of the following symptoms: